rkks/rkks.github.io/kernel.md

 for design, code and testing of **complex SAF-Trillium integration layer** that represents core value-add of product offering.

-- *[UpSuite](http://go.ccpu.com/upSuite)* is a high-availability middleware providing fault identification, isolation, and recovery along with real-time file-system mirroring for Solaris based servers.
-It implements heartbeat framework, application monitoring framework, kernel file-system for mirroring, and NIC resiliency driver.
+- *[UpSuite](http://go.ccpu.com/upSuite)* is a high-availability middleware providing fault identification, isolation, and recovery along with **real-time file-system mirroring** for Solaris based servers.
+It implements heartbeat framework, application monitoring framework, kernel file-system for mirroring, and **NIC resiliency driver**.
 Ravi is involved in doing upgrade of file-system to Solaris 10, supporting zones, and providing bug-fixes.

 2004 - 2006
-:   *Software Developer* for multiple **[Bangalore based startups](https://rkks.github.io/resume.html#consultation-jobs)**
+:   *Software Developer* for multiple **[Bangalore based startups](https://rkks.github.io/kernel.html#consultation-jobs)**

 As a Technology Consultant, he has helped in **feasibility analysis by prototyping**, **solving design challenges**, implementation nits, **timebound resolution of critical bugs**, **optimization**, deployment engineering assistance.